Gate, Oklahoma

+History

-The Hangman's Tree
+Hangman's Tree

 The area was a part of "No Man's Land" or the Oklahoma Panhandle, where no laws from other states could reach.
 Outlaws could commit crimes in Kansas or Texas, ride across the border and live protected from the laws.
 Violence, claim jumping, and thieving forced the honest settlers to form vigilance committees.
 Gate and Neutral City (located approximately five miles west) had carved a niche in badman history with hot lead.
 Low regard for property and human life was rampant across this lawless land.
 Between Gate and Neutral City, (the most wicked towns in No Man's Land) three trees grew, one of which had a low hanging branch.
 This branch was used in rendering the "hanging" punishment.
 The tree measured 15 ft. in circumference, is approximately 40 ft. tall, There is no record of how many were hanged on the tree but one man said he witnessed three of them at once.
 The accused was in place with a rope around his neck when one of the men drew a line in the sand with the heel of his boot stating "If anyone objects let him step across the line."
 One man by the name of G. C. (Nease Maphet) stepped across the line.

-Silica Mine
+Silica mine

 Volcanic ash is believed by geologists to have come from a volcano in north-central New Mexico.
-During the volcanic age, immense quantities of materials were thrown out of these volcanoes near the opening in the earth and the ash or dust was carried by the prevailing winds and collected in depressions or drifts in the same manner that snow does.
+During the volcanic age, immense quantities of materials were thrown out of these volcanoes and the ash or dust was carried by the prevailing winds and collected in depressions or drifts in the same manner that snow does.
 There is evidence in the deposits that settled here that the ash settled into a lake, which accounts for the uniform quality of the main deposits, which became a hill.
 A canyon cut through the center of the deposit and exposed the deposit as cliffs.
-According to a certified analysis the Gate deposit is composed of 73% Silica, 14% Alumina and smaller amounts of iron, calcium, magnesium and alkalis.
+According to a certified analysis the Gate deposit is composed of 73% silica, 14% alumina and smaller amounts of iron, calcium, magnesium and alkalis.